 How Can I Stay Informed About My Rights and the Laws Protecting Me From Discrimination as an Independent Contractor?

-Staying informed about your rights and the laws that protect you from discrimination is crucial.
-Attend workshops, webinars, or online training sessions offered by organizations like the DFEH, the U.S. Equal Employment Opportunity Commission (EEOC), or other advocacy groups.
-Regularly review updates to relevant legislation, such as the Fair Employment and Housing Act (FEHA) in California.
-You can also consult with legal professionals skilled in employment law to stay current with any changes in the legal landscape that might impact your rights as an independent contractor.
+Staying informed about your rights and laws protecting you from discrimination as an independent contractor starts by attending workshops, webinars, or online training sessions offered by organizations like the California Civil Rights Department or the US Equal Employment Opportunity Commission.
+Regularly review updates to legislation such as the Fair Employment and Housing Act in California.
+You can also consult with legal professionals skilled in employment law.

 What Happens After I File a Discrimination Complaint in California?